I

 mouth of the Colorado.
 He steamed up past Fort Yuma to approximately

-where Lake Mead is today, then travelled overland into the Grand Canyon
+where Lake Mead is today, then traveled overland into the Grand Canyon

 region, exploring its floor for the first time by white men, and investigating